bocharsky-bw/vkontakte-php-sdk/README.md

 ## Include

-Require `composer` autoloader in your index file
+Require `composer` autoloader in your index file:

 ```php
 require __DIR__ . '/path/to/vendor/autoload.php';
 ```

-Create instance of `Vkontakte` class with your own configuration parameters
+Create instance of `Vkontakte` class with your own configuration parameters:

 ```php
 use \BW\Vkontakte as Vk;